 Bearings are also used in the automotive and marine industries.
 Automotive systems such as water pumps, wheels, and transmissions all implement bearings.
 Bearing types including clutch release bearings, gearbox bearings, roller bearings, suspension bearings, strut bearings, and wheel bearings, can be found in an automobile.
 Marine vessels such as battleships, cruisers, tankers, cargo ships, tugs, etc, all utilize bearings specialized for marine application.
 These bearings need to be particularly resistant to rusting in order to withstand constant submersion in water.

 In the current market, manufacturers such as Enpro Industries, National Precision Bearing, RBC Bearings, New Hampshire Ball Bearings, and Regal Beloit are among the industry leaders.
 The most commonly traded bearing types are currently roller and ball bearings, and the most common applications for these bearings are in landing gear, engines, flight control systems, and aircraft aerostructures such as the fuselage, wings, etc. Although bearing technology is constantly changing and evolving, one thing is certain - the need for bearings will not be gone any time soon.

-At Aerospace Buying, owned and operated by ASAP Semiconductor, we can help you find all the aircraft antenna parts and aircraft antenna components you need, new or obsolete.
-As a premier supplier of parts for the aerospace, civil aviation, and defense industries, we’re always available and ready to help you find all the parts and equipment you need, 24/7x365.
-For a quick and competitive quote, email us at email@example.com or call us at +1-434-321-4470.
+At Aerospace Buying, owned and operated by ASAP Semiconductor, we can help you find all the bearings for the aerospace, civil aviation, marine, and defense industries.
+We’re always available and ready to help you find all the parts and equipment you need, 24/7-365.
+For a quick and competitive quote, email us at email@example.com or call us at 1-434-321-4470.